Moon Mullins: Radio

 Moon Mullins was adapted for radio during the 1940s.
 In the third episode of the series (March 25, 1940), the Plushbottoms trade Moon's only suit to pay for a collect telegram and learn they are owners of a goldmine.
 In a CBS audition recording dated January 31, 1947, Uncle Willie asks Moon for $10 bail, and Moon teaches the game of Blackjack to Kayo.
 Lord Plushbottom plans to go to a costume party as an Indian but instead winds up with a suit of armor.
 Character actor Sheldon Leonard was in the cast.

 Animation

-Cambria Studios produced two sample episodes of a proposed Moon Mullins syndicated TV series with their Syncro-Vox animation process in the early 1960s, but it didn't clear enough television stations to go into production.
+Cambria Studios produced two sample episodes of a proposed Moon Mullins syndicated TV series with their Syncro-Vox animation process in the early 1960s, but it did not clear enough television stations to go into production.
 Comic actor and director Howard Morris was the voice of Moon when the strip was adapted to animation for Archie's TV Funnies (1971–1973), produced by Filmation.
 Moon and Kayo became one of several rotating segments on the Saturday morning cartoon series.
 Other comic strip character features in the rotation included Broom-Hilda, Dick Tracy, The Captain and the Kids, Alley Oop, Nancy and Sluggo and Smokey Stover.
 It was repeated in 1978, without Archie, under the title Fabulous Funnies.